Human rights in Mauritania: Freedom of assembly

 The constitution of Mauritania provides for freedom of assembly.
 The law requires that organizers apply to the local prefect (hakim) for permission to hold large meetings or assemblies.
 Authorities generally granted permission in 2011 but on some occasions denied it in circumstances that suggested the application of political criteria.

-Security forces on several occasions in 2011 forcefully dispersed unauthorized demonstrations organized by the Youth of February 25, a group seeking political, social, and economic reforms, and the Do Not Touch My Nationality movement, which was protesting the registration drive.
+Security forces on several occasions in 2011 forcefully dispersed unauthorized demonstrations organized by the Youth of February 25, a group seeking political, social, and economic reforms, and the Do Not Touch My Nationality movement (TPMN), which was protesting the registration drive.
 On 4 August, according to Amnesty International, authorities arrested four antislavery activists for participating in a protest against the alleged enslavement of a 10-year-old girl.
 The four men were charged with "unauthorized gathering" and "rebellion" and were given six-month suspended sentences by a Nouakchott court.
-Another participant whom police detained alleged that police kicked and punched him.
+Another participant, whom police detained, alleged that police kicked and punched him.

 Freedom of association

 The constitution of Mauritania provides for freedom of association, and the government generally respected this right in 2011.

 All political parties and local nongovernmental organizations (NGOs) must register with the Ministry of the Interior.
-The government encouraged local NGOs to join the government-sponsored Civil Society Platform during 2011.
+The government encouraged local NGOs to join the government-sponsored Civil Society Platform in 2011.
 The approximately 300 NGOs that are members of the platform do not receive government funding.

 There were approximately 78 accredited political parties and NGOs in 2011, and they generally functioned openly, issuing public statements, and choosing their own leadership.
 The government generally did not prevent unrecognized political parties or NGOs from functioning.